Electr0Hub/HomeSauron-Aggregator/README.md

     Everything is ready.
 Your app, queue, scheduler, restreamer and socket.io are working.
 Just add some cameras from dashboard.

+## Enabling google drive api
+To be able to upload videos into google drive you need to:
+1. Create a service account
+2. Create JSON key file
+3. Copy and paste it in app root service-account.json file
+4. Share your google drive cameras folder with your service account.
+Get the email from JSON file (client email)

+For more info google or chatgpt(just copy paste these and ask what to do)

 ## Folders Hierarchy
+This is the hierarchy of local storage folders.
+Google drive hierarchy has the same view, except temp folder and video folder (YEAR folders are in CAMERA_NAME folders)
 - cameras root folder (LOCAL_STORAGE_PATH)
     - CAMERA_NAME
         - _frames_OPERATION_ID (temp folder, currently collecting frames)